How to Correctly Apply Compression Socks at Home

 - Reduce the incidence of thrombosis

-Unfortunately, compression socks are often worn incorrectly or for the wrong reasons, leading to additional complications.
+While compression socks are fairly popular, they are often worn incorrectly or for the wrong reasons, leading to some side effects of wearing compression stockings.

 1. Insert your hand into the sock with your palm up and the sock's heel facing you.